HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/xrism/getting-started-xrism-xtend.md

 **You should likely use a larger value for real analysis!**

+The xaarfgen documentation provides the following guidance on choosing the number of events to simulate:
 ```{admonition}
 The minimum number of raytracing photons that successfully reach the focal plane, per
 raytracing energy grid point, that is acceptable to make an ARF.
 The number of focal